Role GuideFactory & Manufacturing

 How to Get Started

-- In a rural area?
-Contact labor agencies (劳务公司) that arrange factory placements including transport
+• Rural areas — licensed labor agencies sometimes arrange factory placement including transport

-- Browse sewing operator jobs on TexHire filtered by your location and shift preference
+Browse sewing operator jobs on TexHire filtered by location and shift preference.

 Browse open positions for this role on TexHire